MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/replication-priority-boost.md

 ## Prerequisites

-- LDAP instance is set up and running
+- Active Directory Domain Services are set up and running

-## Compatibility
+## System requirements and compatibility

 There are no specific system requirements for enabling the Replication Priority Boost feature in Windows Server 2025.
 The feature is also compatible with systems running a Windows Server 2022 DC as the replication source DC if the destination DC is running Windows Server 2025 and understands the new rootDSE modify.